 Many courses use more than one deadline.
 You can apply to any deadline given on the course page for your chosen course, but you should try to apply to the earliest deadline available.

 Almost all courses have a January deadline.
 You must apply by the January deadline for your course if you wish to be considered for Oxford scholarships, or any scholarship which uses this deadline.

 You'll usually receive a decision from your academic department about 8 to 10 weeks after the deadline to which you have applied.

 I am applying for a course but I cannot get hold of a copy of my transcript?

 Many institutions provide electronic transcripts via an approved, secure third-party provider.
-Please check with your institution whether they are providing such transcripts, and if yes, request a copy to be sent to email@example.com.
-If you are unable to get hold of either an electronic copy or a scan of a hard copy of your transcript, please upload with your application in lieu of an official transcript either a download from your institution's student self-service portal (if available) or correspondence from the institution confirming that they cannot provide a transcript, for example, an email.
-You should also upload a copy of your final degree certificate if available, and any other documentation you may have regarding your results.
+Please check with your institution whether they are providing such transcripts, and if yes, request a copy to be sent to firstname.lastname@example.org.
+If you are unable to get hold of either an electronic copy or a scan of a hard copy of your transcript, please upload with your application a download from your institution's student self-service portal (if available) showing your name, the institution and the grades you have achieved.
+If you cannot obtain any documentation of your grades, you should upload correspondence from the institution confirming that they cannot provide a transcript.

 Please note that if your application is successful, and if you have not been able to provide a suitable transcript of your qualifications, the academic department will set this as an academic condition.

 What will happen if I am shortlisted for an interview?